devparikh/Audio-Synthesis-GANs/README.md

 For my implementation, I used WGAN instead of WGAN-GP recommended by the paper.

-Generator’s WGAN Loss: Max(D(G(z)))
+Generator’s Loss: Max(D(G(z)))

 Discriminator Loss: Max(D(x)) - Min(D(G(z)))

-If you want to get a deeper look into the specific configuration of my implementation of WaveGAN, how WGAN works, and the code for this project then check out my article https://medium.com/p/49ec42a80340/edit.
+If you want to get a deeper look into the specific configuration of my implementation of WaveGAN, how WGAN works, and the code for this project then check out my article.